smessie/Article-ESWC2024-DFDP/content/architecture.md

 ### Description of the Display Part

-The previous problem of needing a separate app for each use case is solved by describing the user interface in a declarative way in the *form description resource*.
+The previous problem of needing a separate app for each use case is solved by describing the user interface in a declarative way <span class="comment" data-author="RT">I see you often write "in a declarative way".
+A more fluent form would be to just say "declaratively".</span> in the *form description resource*.
 This RDF resource contains both the display part and the footprint for the reasoning part.
 The display part is the part that is responsible for rendering the form to the user.
 Web forms are typically HTML, while RDF represents the semantics of the form, not how you represent it in HTML.